MoneyLion/enterprise-cx-code-challenge/README.md

 ```

 ```
-Scenario: Available offers shall be sortable by apy, min deposit, and max deposit Given a list of available offers
+Scenario: Available offers shall be sortable by apy and min deposit Given a list of available offers
   When I changes the sort input to by <sort> <order>
   Then the available offers are sorted by <sort> <order>